 5. Small Things Matter

-Lots of dads tend to stay away from PTAs because they think it will take up too much of their time, and they can't afford to do that on top of their jobs.
-To encourage more father volunteers, emphasize short, one-time, participation.
-If you can only put in a couple of hours once, or 30 minutes every few weeks, then that's still great, and you'll be as welcome as any other member.
+Many dads stay away from PTAs because they think it will take up too much of their time, and they can't afford to do that on top of their jobs.
+To encourage more father volunteers, emphasize short, one-time participation.
+If you can only put in a couple of hours once or 30 minutes every few weeks, that's still great, and you'll be as welcome as any other member.

-So, there you have it, a sweet and short guide on how to increase the number of dads participating in PTAs – and exactly why it’s so important!
-For more information reach out to us check out the National PTA’s toolkit on this topic.
+So, there you have it, a sweet and short guide on increasing the number of dads participating in PTAs – and exactly why it’s so important!
+For more information, contact us and check out the National PTA’s toolkit.